Making an insurance claim against the council

 How to make a claim against the council

-In the first instance, please telephone the council’s Risk and Insurance department directly so that we send you a claim form for completion.
-It is important that you complete and return the claim form to us as soon as possible, as the investigation process will not begin until this has been received.
-Depending on the nature and complexity of the claim, it can take a few weeks before a decision is made.
+Please email the council’s Risk and Insurance Team directly so that we can email you a link to a claim form for completion.
+It is important that you complete and submit the claim form, together with any supporting information, to us as soon as possible, because the investigation process will not begin until this has been received.
+Depending on the nature and complexity of the claim, it can take a few weeks before a decision on whether the council is liable to pay any compensation is made.

 You should keep hold of any damaged items for inspection.
 If items constitute a health hazard then we have no objection to these being disposed of, but you should take photographs.